mako-framework/docs/01_getting_started/05_upgrading.md

 ### <a id="13.0" href="#13.0">13.0</a>

-This portion of the guide takes you through the steps needed to migrate from Mako 12.* to 13.0
+This portion of the guide takes you through the steps needed to migrate from Mako 12.* to 13.0.

+While most applications won't be affected by every change, we recommend reviewing the entire guide to make sure your application is ready for 13.0.

 #### <a id="13.0-dotenv-loader" href="#13.0-dotenv-loader">Dotenv loader</a>